Verifiable affirmative action in centralized school admissions: Verifiable and Strategy-proof Simultaneous Mechanisms

-There are two simultaneous mechanisms used in China that can be regarded as counterparts of the two sequential mechanisms in the previous section.
-Both mechanisms are based on DA but use different choice rules.
-We call the first \textbf{simultaneous-reserve-open} (SimRO).
-Let $\C^{SimRO}$ denote the choice rule used by a typical school $ s $.
-For each $I\in 2^{\I}$, $\C^{SimRO}$ selects students as follows: \begin{itemize} \item In the first step, for each $ m\in \M $, $\C^{SimRO}$ allocates reserved seats to the highest-ranked applicants from $ I^m $ up to the reserve quota $ q^m_s $.
-In the second step, all remaining seats are treated as open seats and allocated to the highest-ranked students among remaining applicants, regardless of their type, until all seats are filled, or all students are admitted. \end{itemize}
+We first characterize verifiable choice rules.
+By Definition \ref{definition:choicerule:verifiable}, if a choice rule $\C$ is reserve-first verifiable, then, in any outcome $\C(I)$, students of each type who occupy reserved seats must have higher priority than students of the same type who occupy open seats.
+Moreover, the reserved seats for a given type must be exhausted before any student of that type is assigned to an open seat.
+If the reserved seats for some type are not exhausted, then any unassigned reserved seats must have been converted into open seats, provided that some students are rejected.
+This observation naturally leads to the following choice rule, denoted by $\C^{SimRO}$. \begin{itemize} \item For each $I\in 2^{\I}$, $\mathbf{\C^{SimRO}}$ selects students as follows: In the first step, for each $ m\in \M $, allocate reserved seats to the highest-ranked applicants from $ I^m $ up to the reserve quota $ q^m_s $.
+In the second step, all remaining seats are treated as open seats and allocated to the highest-ranked students among remaining applicants, regardless of their type. \end{itemize} We call the corresponding DA mechanism \textbf{simultaneous-reserve-open} (SimRO).
+Theorem \ref{theorem:choicerule:characterization} proves that $\C^{SimRO}$ is the only reserve-first verifiable choice rule.

-We call the second mechanism \textbf{simultaneous-open-reserve-open} (SimORO).
-Let $\C^{SimORO}$ denote the choice rule of a school $ s $.
-For each $I\in 2^{\I}$, $\C^{SimORO}$ selects students as follows: \begin{itemize} \item In the first step, $\C^{SimORO}$ allocates open seats to the highest-ranked students, regardless of their type, up to the open quota $q^o_s$.
-In the second step, for each $ m\in \M $, it allocates reserved seats to the highest-ranked remaining students from $ I^m $ up to the reserve quota $ q^m_s $.
-In the last step, if there exist unfilled reserved seats, they are treated as open seats and allocated to the highest-ranked students among remaining applicants, regardless of their type, until all seats are filled, or all students are admitted. \end{itemize}
+On the other hand, if a choice rule $\C$ is open-first verifiable, then, in any outcome $\C(I)$, students occupying open seats must have higher priority than those occupying reserved seats, regardless of their type.
+This suggests that such a choice rule should assign open seats before reserved seats.
+We now define a choice rule inspired by this idea, which can be viewed as a natural counterpart of $\C^{SimRO}$.
+The rule first assigns students to open seats up to the open quota, and then assigns the remaining students to reserved seats for their respective types up to the corresponding reserve quotas.
+A subtlety arises when the reserved seats for some type are not filled by targeted students: to ensure non-wastefulness, the unfilled reserved seats should be made available again as open seats.
+This leads to the choice rule denoted by $\C^{SimORO}$. \begin{itemize} \item For each $I\in 2^{\I}$, $\mathbf{\C^{SimORO}}$ selects students as follows: In the first step, allocate open seats to the highest-ranked students, regardless of their type, up to the open quota $q^o_s$.
+In the second step, for each $ m\in \M $, allocate reserved seats to the highest-ranked remaining students from $ I^m $, up to the reserve quota $ q^m_s $.
+In the last step, if there exist unfilled reserved seats, they are treated as open seats and allocated to the highest-ranked remaining students, regardless of their type. \end{itemize} We call the corresponding DA mechanism \textbf{simultaneous-open-reserve-open} (SimORO).
+As discussed in Section \ref{section:applicationtoChina}, both SimRO and SimORO are used in China's high school admissions.